charlieb954/eleventy-recipes/README.md

 The 'CSS' folder is stored here and is added as a passthrough/watchtarget in the .eleventy.js file.

-The 'recipes' folder contains the markdown files for all the recipes which are then transformed into html files by Eleventy.
+The 'mains' folder contains the markdown files for all the main recipes which are then transformed into html files by Eleventy.
+The 'desserts' folder contains the markdown files for the dessert recipes which are then transformed into html files by Eleventy.
 Now the website is up and running, this should be the only folder that will be regularly edited.

 Finally, the 'index.md' is also included in 'src', this file is the home page of the static website.